 John Ford weaves three "Judge Priest" stories together to form a good- natured exploration of honour and small-town politics in the South around the turn of the century.
 Judge William ...
 See full summary »

 Springfield, Illinois.
 Brandon, a surveyor, dreams of building a railway to the west, but Marsh, a contractor, is sceptical.
 Abraham Lincoln looks on as their children, Davy Brandon and Miriam Marsh, play together.
 Brandon sets off with Davy to survey a route.
 They discover a new pass which will shave 200 miles off the expected distance, but they are set upon by a party of Cheyenne.
 One of them, a white renegade with only two fingers on his right hand, kills Brandon and scalps him.
 Davy buries his father...
 Years pass.
 It is 1862 and Lincoln signs the bill authorizing construction of the Union Pacific and Central Pacific railways.
 Marsh is principal contractor and Miriam is engaged to Jesson, the chief engineer...
 Crews of Chinese, Italians, and Irish work to build the railway while resisting Indian attack.
 When the pay train is delayed by Indian ambush, the Italians go on strike.
 Miriam persuades them to return to work...
 Marsh needs to find a shortcut through the Black Hills.
 To ...
 Written by

-A notation on a title card states that in the final scenes of the meeting of the west and east railways, the director used the actual engines that did meet on that day.They were the Jupiter and Locomotive 116.
-However this was hype for the film unsupported by fact.
-These were not the two original engines, one of which had been dismantled for scrap years before.
+A notation on a title card states that in the final scenes of the meeting of the west and east railways, director John Ford used the actual engines that did meet on that day, the Jupiter and Locomotive 116.
+This claim was, in fact, not true.
+Not only were neither of the engines the original ones, but one of the actual engines had been dismantled for scrap many years before.
 See more »

 Was this review helpful to you?